Correlated Bayesian Additive Regression Trees with Gaussian Process for Regression Analysis of Dependent Data: Simulation Studies

 Using the example dataset, we can illustratively examine the models' performance in estimating $E[y|x]=f(x)$ and predicting new data $y^*$.
-Panels (b-1) to (b-6) in Figure \ref{fig:sim2Ddata} exhibit the results of the former, where the comparisons with CBART-GP are also shown.
+Panels (b-1) to (b-5) in Figure \ref{fig:sim2Ddata} exhibit the results of the former, where the comparisons with CBART-GP are also shown.
 CBART-GP performs better than other models.
 For predicting $y^*$, we can compare the models through the square of error, $(y^*-\hat{y}^*)^2$, as shown in panels (c-1) to (c-6).
 It is not difficult to find that CBART-GP outperforms other models as well.
 The quantitative measures of CBART-GP's superiority can be found in Table \ref{table:2DcompEx}.

 The results of the spatial simulation are depicted in Figure \ref{fig:2dcomp}.
 Interestingly, the outcomes across three scenarios are consistent, suggesting that spatial dependency of $x$ does not significantly influence the models' performance.
 Notably, CBART-GP demonstrates best performance in both estimating $E[y|x]=f(x)$ and predicting new data $y^*$.
-While SVM performs comparably in the former task but poorly in the later.
+While SVM performs well in the former task due to its smoothness aligning with the true $f(x)$, it performs poorly in the latter task.